krissh-codes/krissh-codes/README.md

 <details align="center">
   <summary align="center"><h3 style="display: inline;">Who am I?<h3></summary>
 	<p align="center">
 		👋 Hello, world!
-I am Krish, a Professional Sofware Engineer from Chennai, India.
+I am Krissh, a seasoned Software Engineer from Chennai, India.
 I love to code and design 👨🏼‍💻.
 I build high-quality applications for the web.
-I concentrate on writing clean, maintainable and testable code.
+I concentrate on writing clean, maintainable, and testable code.

 Currently, I'm working as a Software Developer at <a href="https://zoho.com">Zoho Corporation Private Limited</a>.
 I pursued my undergrads 👨‍🎓 in Computer Science Engineering at the <a href="http://aubit.edu.in">University College of Engineering, Trichy</a>.
-I'm always looking for new opportunities to learn and grow.

-Other than coding, I'm passionate about Astronomy 🌌 and bicycling 🚴‍♂️.
+Other than coding, I'm passionate about Astronomy 🌌.
 I like to cook 🍳 in my leisure time.
-I spend most of my time building something I like, When I don’t, I watch movies 🎥, especially Hollywood and series like <a href="https://www.netflix.com/in/title/70143830?source=35">The Big Bang Theory</a> and <a href="https://www.hotstar.com/in/tv/silicon-valley/8210?utm_source=gwa">Silicon Valley</a>.
+I spend most of my time building something I like, when I'm not working on a side project, I'll probably be watching movies 🎥, especially Hollywood and series like <a href="https://www.netflix.com/in/title/70143830?source=35">The Big Bang Theory</a> and <a href="https://www.hotstar.com/in/tv/silicon-valley/8210?utm_source=gwa">Silicon Valley</a>.
 I like listening to Pop and Rock music 🎶.
 My favorite singer is <a href="https://open.spotify.com/artist/3WGpXCj9YhhfX11TToZcXP">Troye Sivan</a>.
 I love cats 😼, although I don’t have one.  <br /><br />

-I’m more of a casual person, I regard everybody as a fellow human, regardless of their socio-political and / or economic status.
-I strongly support equality; equality among genders, race, sexuality, religion, cast etc. I believe people should be valued equally regardless of their birth.  <br /><br />
-		Other than all these, I love talking to people!
-So maybe slide into my DM?
 	</p>
 <hr />
 <details>